Our store teams take great pride in providing every customer with a quality experience and tailoring every eye test to your individual needs.

-For the optometrist to do their job properly, at times during the consultation they will need to be closer to you than social distancing recommendations.
-This is completely normal and they will be complying with regulatory guidelines set out for health care professionals.
+For the optometrist to do their job properly, at times during the consultation they will need to be quite close to you.
+This is normal, and they will comply with any regulatory guidelines for health care professionals.

 Your optometrist will talk to you about your eye health history, your family history and any issues you may be experiencing.
 They will also review your diagnostic tests and discuss the results with you.

 During your consultation, your optometrist will further check the health of your eyes, look for signs of other medical conditions and check your vision.